amiaopensource/cable-bible/README.md

 The only connectors used for PS/2 connections.
 Often color-coded: green connectors were used for mice and purple for keyboards.

 #### USB ####
 Short for Universal Serial Bus, designed to standardize connections of computer peripherals after the proliferation of connections in the '80s and early '90s.
 Used with keyboards, mice, digital cameras, external drives, network adapters, etc. Capable of supplying power to many of these devices in addition to transmitting data.
 Updates to the original USB 1.0 standard (1.5 Mbit/s at Low Speed, 12 Mbit/s at Full Speed) have represented major shifts in data transmission, usually with accompanied changes in physical connection, so they are elaborated on more below.
+All advancements in USB have been backwards-compatible (so a USB 3.0 connection can carry USB 2.0 data, etc).
 Ports are also usually marked by the symbol below.
 **Introduced:** 1996

 ##### USB 2.0 #####